 Music festivals and drug use often go hand-in-hand.
 With the celebratory atmosphere and laid-back vibe of music festivals, many people engage in recreational drug use to enhance the experience.
 Unfortunately, many overdoses also occur at music festivals as drug experimentation gets out of hand.

 This broad drug group includes psilocybin mushrooms, LSD (acid), DMT and mescaline.
-There have been very few reported overdoses on psychedelics; however it’s important to note that these types of drugs and their accompanying ‘high’ are dependent on the type of setting the user is surrounded by and his or her mental state.
+There have been very few reported overdoses on psychedelics; however, it’s important to note that these types of festival drugs and their accompanying ‘high’ are dependent on the type of setting the user is surrounded by and his or her mental state.

 Side effects: Varies greatly according to the individual and the setting.
 Many religious groups use psychedelics to alter states of consciousness and connect with repressed memories and feelings.
 You may encounter unusual or sometimes frightening images or feelings.

 Signs of danger: If you are in a chaotic setting where you feel uncomfortable, this can create a frightening experience.
 If a friend is overwhelmed, take him or her to a calm, supportive environment.

 Often referred to as ecstasy or Molly, this illicit drug is often mixed and produced with other drugs such as cocaine, alprazolam, caffeine, and LSD.
 This creates a dangerous festival drug cocktail and produces unpredictable side effects which may result in fatal overdose.

 Side effects: Feelings of euphoria, openness, and connectedness with others.
 Typically used in social settings, MDMA heightens your senses and intensifies your feelings.
 During the first 30 minutes, many users feel nauseated.
 Side effects include dilated pupils, chills or sweating, sensitivity to bright lights and teeth-gnashing.